Ikilzig/tic-tac-toe/README.md

 - ==That there is a balance between it works and make it better, and between adding new functionalities and redesigning the whole thing to fit them.==

 <a href="https://palvarezimaz.github.io/tic-tac-toe/" target="_blank">Click here to play the game</a>

+## License

+This app was created for educational purposes as Project 1 for the GA Software Engineer Immersive course, cohort #53 (2022), under the <a target="_blank" href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License.